szczyglis-dev/py-gpt/README.md

 - `OpenAI ORGANIZATION KEY`: The organization's API key, which is optional for use within the application.

-- `Lock incompatible modes`: If enabled, the app will create a new context when switched to an incompatible mode within an existing context.

 - `Number of notepads`: Number of notepad tabs.
 Restart of the application is required for this option to take effect.

+- `Lock incompatible modes`: If enabled, the app will create a new context when switched to an incompatible mode within an existing context.

+- `Show tray icon`: Show/hide tray icon.
+Tray icon provides additional features like "Ask with screenshot" or "Open notepad".
+Restart of the application is required for this option to take effect.
+Default: True.

+- `Start minimized`: Enables minimized on start.
+Default: False.

+- `Check for updates on start`: Enables checking for updates on start.
+Default: True.

 **Layout**